‘Awesome’ solar eclipse wows viewers in Australia, Indonesia

 “I am still happy to come even though it is cloudy.
 It is happy to see how people with high enthusiasm come here to see the eclipse, because it is rare,” Azzahra said.

-The call to prayer resounded from the city’s mosques when the eclipse phase began as Muslims said eclipse prayers as a reminder of God’s greatness.
+The call to prayer resounded from the city’s mosques when the eclipse phase began as Muslims in the country with the world’s largest Muslim population said eclipse prayers as a reminder of God’s greatness.

+In East Timor, people gathered around the beach in Lautem municipality, waiting to witness the rare solar eclipse through their eclipse glasses.
+Some of them came from other countries and gathered with locals to have a clear view of the eclipse.

+“Timor Leste is one of the unique countries where the experience is less humid, less cloudy, so we are expecting a clear sky, that’s why many international astronomers wish to converge here.
+We are hoping that there is going to be a clear sky,” Zahri Bin Ahmad, astrophile from the South East Asia Astronomy Network of Brunei said as they waited Thursday.

 The hybrid solar eclipse tracked from the Indian Ocean to the Pacific Ocean and was mostly over water.
 The lucky few people in its path either saw the darkness of a total eclipse or a “ring of fire” as the sun peeked from behind the new moon.